Symplectomorphism group of $T^*(G_\mathbb{C}/B)$ and the braid group I: a homotopy equivalence for $G_\mathbb{C}=SL_3(\mathbb{C})$: Construction of the surjective homomorphism

-\begin{lemma} The fibration (\ref{fib}) is a symplectic fibration. \end{lemma} \begin{proof} By standard result in symplectic fibrations (cf. \cite{GES96}), if the total space is a symplectic manifold and each fiber is a symplectic submanifold, then there is a symplectic connection on the fibration.
-If there is no issue about integrating along the horizontal lifting of a vector field on the base, then the fibration is a symplectic fibation.
+\begin{lemma} The fibration (\ref{fib}) is a symplectic fibration. \end{lemma} \begin{proof} For any smooth fibration $Y\rightarrow B$, when $Y$ is a symplectic manifold and each fiber is a symplectic submanifold, then there is a unique symplectic connection on the fibration defined by the symplectic complement to each fiber.
+If for any smooth curve $\gamma: [0,1]\rightarrow B$, the integration along the horizontal liftings of the tangent vector field of $\gamma$ exists for all time, then the fibration is a symplectic fibation.